 Networked Note Taking

-In both Scrintal and Roam, the user can create networked connections between notes and edit more than one note simultaneously.
-In Roam, two notes can be edited at one time, with the second note (which must be linked to the first) appearing in the sidebar.
+In both Scrintal and Roam Research, the user can create networked connections between notes and edit more than one note simultaneously.
+In Roam Research, two notes can be edited at one time, with the second note (which must be linked to the first) appearing in the sidebar.
 In Scrintal, one could technically edit as many docs at one time as can fit on a screen, except in full-screen mode which also allows two docs.
 You can also open embedded X posts, pictures, videos, and PDFs on the canvas or in a new doc-like tab within the Scrintal ecosystem, allowing you to read, watch, or listen while you type.

 Being able to recognize the connections between different ideas inspires further creativity, which makes these features critical.
-Scrintal and Roam both use visual representations to display the connectedness between notes; Roam uses a graphical database to display overall connections between notes (and this visual representation cannot be permanently altered), while Scrintal displays the entirety of a particular map of notes using boards that differentiate topics (and this map can be permanently altered as long as it is not dismissed from the board).
+Scrintal and Roam Research both use visual representations to display the connectedness between notes; Roam Research uses a graphical database to display overall connections between notes (and this visual representation cannot be permanently altered), while Scrintal displays the entirety of a particular map of notes using boards that differentiate topics (and this map can be permanently altered as long as it is not dismissed from the board).

 Multimedia Detailed Notes

-Roam does allow for embedding images, videos, and PDFs into notes, allowing you to type while watching or reading; but Roam in general requires learning a bit of coding to understand how to embed properly, and for PDFs, the document must be hosted somewhere to allow the user to view it on Roam.
+Roam Research does allow for embedding images, videos, and PDFs into notes, allowing you to type while watching or reading; but Roam Research in general requires learning a bit of coding to understand how to embed properly, and for PDFs, the document must be hosted somewhere to allow the user to view it on Roam Research.
 In Scrintal, all it takes is to paste, link, drag, or upload the image, video, or PDF and it is viewable within the ecosystem; Scrintal also has features allowing for floating tabs and floating notes, meaning you can drag your embedded media file around your desk and continue interacting with your map or notes while you listen.

 Intuitive User Experience

 Both Roam Research and Scrintal contain useful (and different) features.
-For those that find Roam cumbersome to learn and navigate, Scrintal may be a better solution.
+For those that find Roam Research cumbersome to learn and navigate, Scrintal may be a better solution.
 The platform is intuitive, navigable with a few clicks or shortcuts, which are described in an easily-accessible guide any time it is needed.
 This makes Scrintal an intuitive choice with a very small learning curve and no requirement to know or learn coding.

 Instead of one “notebook” per user, there are boards, and within a board there can be many trees and even many solitary docs and blocks as required.
-Side-by-side comparison and editing of notes means that the flow of ideas does not have to stop in order for the user to navigate to the proper note to write down information; this is true for both Roam and Scrintal.
-However, Scrintal has more flexibility in this feature while in Roam, needing to code for formatting may hinder creative flow for some.
+Side-by-side comparison and editing of notes means that the flow of ideas does not have to stop in order for the user to navigate to the proper note to write down information; this is true for both Roam Research and Scrintal.
+However, Scrintal has more flexibility in this feature while in Roam Research, needing to code for formatting may hinder creative flow for some.

 Personal Knowledge Management